Back to Home

 Incomplete Examination

-Occasionally, the colonoscope cannot reach the beginning of the colon (cecum) due to anatomical factors, adhesions from prior surgery, or inadequate bowel preparation.
-If this happens, your doctor may recommend a repeat procedure or an alternative test like CT colonography.
-This is not a complication per se, but it means the screening may need to be completed another way.
+Sometimes the camera cannot reach the end of the colon.
+This can happen because of body shape, scar tissue from past surgery, or poor prep.
+If this happens, your doctor may suggest doing it again or using a different test (like a CT scan).
+This is not a complication, but it means the screening may need to be finished another way.

 💧Bowel Preparation Risks